ebramanti/cmsi387/homework/csi-fs/README.md

 ### `text1.txt` Data Block

+> JD: That's not what the inode says.

     00007400  54 68 69 73 20 69 73 20  74 68 65 20 74 6f 70 2d  |This is the top-|
     00007410  6c 65 76 65 6c 20 74 65  73 74 20 66 69 6c 65 2e  |level test file.|
     00007420  0a 00 00 00 00 00 00 00  00 00 00 00 00 00 00 00  |................|